-Phase 2: Construction staff performs the final demolition of the structure the following day.
+Phase 2: Construction crew will perform the final demolition of the structure within ten (10) days.

-Likewise, if the Renewal Corporation detects bats in trees designated for removal, construction staff will remove these trees in two phases.
-Construction staff will remove tree branches in the initial phase.
-The tree will then be left undisturbed overnight to allow bats to vacate.
-Construction staff will fell the tree on the following day.
-Alternative tree removal protocol includes allowing a felled tree to remain in place for 24-hours prior to chipping or removal.
-Construction staff will carry out either of these tree removal protocols when feasible.
+Likewise, if the Renewal Corporation detects bats in trees designated for removal, construction crew will remove these trees in two phases.
+Construction crew will remove tree branches in the initial phase.
+The tree will then be left undisturbed overnight to allow bats to vacate the tree.
+Construction crew will fell the tree on the following day.
+An alternative phased tree removal method involves allowing a felled tree to remain in place for 24-hours prior to chipping or removal.
+Construction crew will carry out one of these phased tree removal methods when practicable.
+To the extent practicable, branch and tree removal shall take place in the evening to minimize the likelihood that bats are flushed from the tree during daylight hours.

 Structures that will remain intact include portal outlets, tunnels, and other water conveyance structures.
-These structures will be permanently closed and barricaded with concrete rubble, earth fill, and/or steel plates when evening temperatures are above 45 degrees.
+These structures will be permanently closed and barricaded with concrete rubble, earth fill, and/or steel plates.
+To the extent practicable, the Renewal Corporation will attempt to evict all bats from the remaining structure prior to barricading them.